 Trouble with document verification

 If your documents haven’t been verified, it’s probably due to one of the reasons below.
-We’ve suggested a solution for each, but if you keep having trouble, please contact our team by submitting your documents here.
+We’ve suggested a solution for each, but if you continue to have trouble, please contact our team by submitting your documents here.
+For all uploads, make sure that the image is high quality and all information is clearly readable.

 - Names on your ID and bank statement do not match the name entered during transfer set-up

-- The ID or passport you are uploading has expired
+- The ID or passport you're uploading has expired

 - Bank statement shows a credit union member number rather than an account number